Obrainwave/laravel-query-filters/README.md

 ## Basic Usage

 You can filter Eloquent models directly using the `filter()` scope.
+You can use all laravel

 ```php
 use App\Models\User;